dsilvaa8/GoiEner-project/README.md

 # GoiEner-project
-A project with the public data of the Goiener company.
+An AI project with the public data of the GoiEner company.

 Data: https://zenodo.org/records/7362094